agibsonsw/AndyEdits/README.md

 "class" works well for me.

-You can remove the edit history for a region using another shortcut, via a quick panel.
+You can remove the edit history for a region using another shortcut, via a quick panel (although you cannot remove the most recent edit).

 You can list, and jump to, edits across all open files.